B-theory of time: Irreducibility of tense

-Earlier B-theorists argued that one could paraphrase tensed sentences (such as "the sun is now shining") into tenseless sentences (such as "on September 28, the sun shines") without loss of meaning.
+Earlier B-theorists argued that one could paraphrase tensed sentences (such as "the sun is now shining", uttered on September 28) into tenseless sentences (such as "on September 28, the sun shines") without loss of meaning.
 Later B-theorists argued that tenseless sentences could give the truth conditions of tensed sentences or their tokens.
 Quentin Smith argues that "now" cannot be reduced to descriptions of dates and times, because all date and time descriptions, and therefore truth conditionals, are relative to certain events.
 Tensed sentences, on the other hand, do not have such truth conditionals.
 The B-theorist could argue that "now" is reducible to a token-reflexive phrase such as "simultaneous with this utterance", yet Smith states that even such an argument fails to eliminate tense.
 One can think the statement "I am not uttering anything now", and such a statement would be true.
 The statement "I am not uttering anything simultaneous with this utterance" is self-contradictory, and cannot be true even when one thinks the statement.
 Finally, while tensed statements can express token-independent truth values, no token-reflexive statement can do so (by definition of the term "token-reflexive").
 Smith claims that proponents of the B-theory argue that the inability to translate tensed sentences into tenseless sentences does not prove A-theory.

 Logician and philosopher Arthur Prior has also drawn a distinction between what he calls A-facts and B-facts.
 The latter are facts about tenseless relations, such as the fact that the year 2025 is 25 years later than the year 2000.
 The former are tensed facts, such as that the Jurassic age is in the past, or that the end of the universe is in the future.
 Prior asks the reader to imagine having a headache, and after the headache subsides, saying "thank goodness that's over."
 Prior argues that the B-theory cannot make sense of this sentence.
 It seems bizarre to be thankful that a headache is earlier than one's utterance, anymore than being thankful that the headache is later than one's utterance.
 Indeed, most people who say "thank goodness that's over" are not even thinking of their own utterance.
 Therefore, when people say "thank goodness that's over," they are thankful for an A-fact, and not a B-fact.
 Yet, A-facts are only possible on the A-theory of time.
 (See also: Further facts.)